MPTG-CBP/aqp0-chol/README.md

 All Relevant output data are within the manuscript and its Supporting Information files.

-Scripts to setup the MD simulations and to analyze the output data; topologies, and mdp simulation parameters are included in folders `equilibrium` and `pulling`
+Scripts to setup the MD simulations and to analyze the output data; topologies, and mdp simulation parameters are included in folders `scripts`, `top`, and `mdp`, respectively.

 GROMACS input TPR files can be downloaded [here](xxx).